makrai/notes/liu2001-multiling-denoising-ae.md

-  * Existing MT approaches only pre-train parts of the model, including the encoder (Lample and Conneau, 2019) and the decoder (Edunov+ 2019), or use pretraining objectives that only reconstruct parts of text (Song+ 2019), or only focus on English corpora (Lewis+ 2019; Raffel+ 2019).
-In this paper,
+  * Existing MT approaches only pre-train parts of the model, including the encoder (Lample and Conneau, 2019) and the decoder (Edunov+ 2019), or use pretraining objectives that only reconstruct parts of text (Song+ 2019), or only focus on English corpora (Lewis+ 2019; Raffel+ 2019)
-* we: by pre-training a complete autoregressive model with an objective that noises and reconstructs full texts across many languages.
+* we: by pre-training a complete autoregressive model
+  * objective that noises and reconstructs full texts across many languages
   * mBART – a multilingual sequence-to-sequence (Seq2Seq) denoising auto-encoder
-    * applying the BART (Lewis+ 2019) to large-scale monolingual corpora across many languages.
-The input texts are noised by masking phrases and permuting sentences, and a single Transformer (Vaswani+ 2017) model is learned to recover the texts.
+    * applying the BART (Lewis+ 2019) to large-scale monolingual corpora across many languages
+    * texts are noised by masking phrases and permuting sentences, and a single Transformer (Vaswani+ 2017) model is learned to recover the texts
-    * trained once for all languages, providing a set of parameters that can be fine-tuned for any of the language pairs in both supervised and unsupervised settings, without any task-specific or language-specific modifications or initialization schemes.
+    * trained once for all languages, providing a set of parameters that can be fine-tuned for any of the language pairs in both supervised and unsupervised settings, without any task-specific or language-specific modifications or initialization schemes
-* experiments demonstrate that this simple approach works remarkably well.
-We
+* experiments demonstrate that this simple approach works remarkably well
-  * supervised sentence-level MT, mBART initialization leads to significant gains (up to 12 BLEU points) across low/medium-resource pairs (<10M bi-text pairs), without sacrificing performance in high-resource settings.
+  * supervised sentence-level MT, mBART initialization leads to significant gains (up to 12 BLEU points) across low/medium-resource pairs (<10M bi-text pairs), without sacrificing performance in high-resource settings
-    * further improve with backtranslation (BT), setting a new SOTA on WMT16 English-Romanian and the FloRes test sets.
-For
+    * further improve with backtranslation (BT), setting a new SOTA on WMT16 English-Romanian and the FloRes test sets
-  * document-level MT, our document-level pre-training improves results by up to 5.5.
-For the
+  * document-level MT, our document-level pre-training improves results by up to 5.5
-  * unsupervised case, we see consistent gains and produce the first non-degenerate results for less related language pairs (e.g., 9.5 BLEU gain on Nepali-English).
+  * unsupervised case, we see consistent gains and produce the first non-degenerate results for less related language pairs (e.g., 9.5 BLEU gain on Nepali-English)
-  * Previous pre-training schemes have only considered subsets of these tasks, but we compare performance where possible and demonstrate that mBART consistently performs the best.
-We also show that mBART enables
+  * Previous pre-training schemes have only considered subsets of these tasks, but we compare performance where possible and demonstrate that mBART consistently performs the best
-* new types of transfer across language pairs.
-For example,
+* new types of transfer across language pairs
-  * fine-tuning on bi-text in one language pair (e.g., Korean-English) creates a model that can translate from all other languages in the monolingual pre-training set (e.g., Italian-English), with no further training.
-We also
+  * fine-tuning on bi-text in one language pair (e.g., Korean-English) creates a model that can translate from all other languages in the monolingual pre-training set (e.g., Italian-English), with no further training
-  * languages not in pre-training corpora can benefit from mBART, strongly suggesting that the initialization is at least partially language universal.
+  * languages not in pre-training corpora can benefit from mBART, strongly suggesting that the initialization is at least partially language universal
-* detailed analysis of which factors contribute the most to effective pre-train,
+* detailed analysis of which factors contribute the most to effective pre-traing
-  * number of languages and their overall similarity.
+  * number of languages and their overall similarity

 # 2 Multilingual Denoising Pre-training

+## 2.1 Data: CC25 corpus

+### Datasets

+* We pre-train on a subset of 25 languages – CC25 – extracted from CC
+  (Wenzek+ 2019; Conneau+ 2019)
+  * CC25 includes languages from different families and with varied amounts of text (Table 1).
+Following Lample and Conneau (2019), we rebalanced the corpus by up/down-sampling text from each language i with a ratio p_i^0.7,,, where p i is the percentage of each language in CC25

 # 3 Sentence-level Machine Translation

 ## 3.3 Analysis

 ### How many languages should you pre-train on?

+* when it is helpful for pre-training to include languages other than the tg par
+  * helps most when the target language monolingual data is limited (e.g.  En-My, the size of My is around 0.5% of En)
+    * when monolingual data is plentiful (De, Ro), it slightly hurts the final
+      * may reduce the capacity available for each test language.
+Additionally,
+  * pre-training with similar languages is particularly helpful
+    * the fact that mBART06 performs similar to mBART02 on Ro-En suggests

 ### How many pre-training steps are needed?
 We